'Of course we should be here': 'Flower Moon' receives a 9-minute ovation at Cannes

 Killers of the Flower Moon is driven by the portrayal of Mollie Burkhart.
 Mollie was Osage and had a headright.
 In order to obtain her wealth, her white husband Ernest slowly poisoned her at the behest of his uncle, William Hale, a white, Texas cattleman who masterminded many of the murders and was eventually sent to prison.

-Even though the film centers around the real life murders of Mollie, her mother and three sisters, there were others that still remain unsolved.
+Even though the film centers around the real life murders of Mollie's mother and three sisters — Mollie survived — there were others that still remain unsolved.

 Osage citizens say this story deserves attention.